-The City of Casey is currently preparing a Climate Action Plan, which identifies a range of actions to help reduce emissions and tackle the contributing factors of climate change.
+The City of Casey has endorsed a Climate Action Plan, which identifies a range of actions to help reduce emissions and tackle the contributing factors of climate change.
 One of the actions from that plan is the development of a solar farm within the City of Casey.

 In December 2018 a feasibility study was undertaken with a follow up business case completed in September 2021 for a solar development at the land formerly known as Old Casey Landfill, 16-32 Cyril Beechey Lane, Cranbourne.